TTiannaiTT/TTiannaiTT.github.io/_pages/repositories.md

 ---
 layout: page
 permalink: /repositories/
-title: repositories
+title: Repositories
-description: Welcome to the GitHub Repository page of my personal website!
+description: Welcome to the GitHub repositories page of my personal website!
 This page showcases the developer I admire, Linus Torvalds, and provides an overview of my own GitHub account.
 Explore the page to find out more about my coding projects, contributions, and collaborations.
 nav: true
 nav_order: 4
 ---